run-llama/llamabot/README.md

 In `5_rag_in_slack.py` we are combining the two things we had before: script 3, where we reply to queries, and script 4, where we store facts and answer questions.
 Once again we won't walk through every line, but here are the important changes:

-First `pip install llama-index` and bring in your deps.
+First `pip install llama-index` if you didn't already, and bring in your deps.
 Initialize your index while you're at it:

 ```python
 from llama_index import VectorStoreIndex, Document